A Globally Responsible Gateway Initiative

 How does the initiative scale?

-Each of the first 100 schools commits to enrolling two new schools during the six months, they are making their own changes and they agree to coach those new schools as they, in turn, make the desired changes.
-The second cohort of schools repeats the process, yielding 100 + 200 + 400 = 700 schools by 2026.
+Each of the first 100 schools commits to enrolling two new schools during the six months, they are making their own changes and they agree to support those new schools as they, in turn, make the desired changes.
+The second cohort of schools repeats the process, yielding 100 + 200 + 400 = 700 schools by 2030.

 How are challenges addressed?